pudility/x86_ftc_app/README.md

+# x86 ftc app
+This repo allows you to use the ftc app on x86 devices.
+This is only to allow the app to run on simulators and should not be used in competition (this makes the app competition illegal).

+### Discalmer
+Vuforia will not work.

+### Why?
+Primary so that the ftc_app can be used inside of a simulator.
+That way you can do things like:

+* Unit tests
+* Robot simulators
+* Dashboards
+* Collect Data
+* Wireless RC
+* Wireless Debuging / app installation

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.